What License do You Need to Hunt Dove in Arkansas?

 2. There is no separate species-specific permit required exclusively for Dove hunting in Arkansas.

-3. Hunters must complete a hunter education course before purchasing a hunting license if they were born after January 1, 1960.
+3. Hunters must complete a hunter education course before purchasing a hunting license if they were born on or after Jan 1, 1969.

 4. Nonresidents must also obtain the appropriate nonresident hunting license to hunt Dove legally in Arkansas.